Behavior and use cases

 - Each stream can backfill historical data, as well as stream ongoing changes into the destination.

-Datastream supports Cloud Storage as a destination.
-When the stream is created, the desired Cloud Storage bucket is defined.
+Datastream supports BigQuery and Cloud Storage as destinations.
+When the stream is created, the desired BigQuery datasets or Cloud Storage bucket are defined.

 - The event order isn't guaranteed.
 Event metadata includes information that can be used to order the events.